 How to use the library

-As a rule of thumb, I recommend to clone the showcase project from GitHub before doing anything else.
+As a rule of thumb, I recommend cloning the showcase project from GitHub before doing anything else.
 It's a standard Angular CLI application, so you'll get it up and running in less than ten minutes.
 It's a good starting point to do your own experiments.
 Maybe even more important: you'll learn if the library works on your machine.
-(Of course it does, but it's always good to double-check!)
+(Of course, it does, but it's always good to double-check!)